Care of Rabbits

 Indoor rabbits can be litter box trained.
 If a rabbit has selected an area for elimination, place the litter box there with some of the rabbit’s own pellets in it.
 The House Rabbit Society has excellent handouts with information on this and many other aspects of pet rabbit care.

-If you stop by to visit us here at Laporte Animal Clinic, we will be glad to show you the foods and supplements we have available for rabbits, and give you handouts and information to help you take the best care possible of your little friends.
+If you stop by to visit us here at Laporte Animal Clinic, we will be glad to discuss proper care of your rabbits.

 Choosing a Pet Rabbit – What to Look For and What to Avoid